partrickJhonson/beef/Architecture.md

 **Communication Server**

 This guy is essential to how BeEF works.
-The Communication Server (CS) is the component that communicates via HTTP with the [[hooked browsers|https://github.com/beefproject/beef/wiki/Hooked-Browser]].
+The Communication Server (CS) is the component that communicates via HTTP with the hooked browsers.

 ### Usage Pattern 1 ###